-Since 1966, the Trust has concentrated on activities designed to bring members of the minority community into the economic mainstream of the United States by (a) sponsoring business management, ownership and development training programs, (b) providing technical and financial assistance to entrepreneurs and community groups interested in economic development, and (c) giving financial and tutorial assistance to high school and college students.
+Since 1966, the Trust has concentrated on activities designed to bring members of the minority community into the economic mainstream of the United States by (a) sponsoring business management, ownership and development training programs, (b) providing technical and financial assistance to entrepreneurs and community groups interested in economic development, and (c) giving financial and tutorial assistance to high school, trade school and college students.

 RESEARCH AND DEVELOPMENT

-In 1969, Trust initiated a research and development team called Progress Creative Analysis (PCA).
+In 1969, the Trust initiated a research and development team called Progress Creative Analysis (PCA).
 PCA was created to discover viable business opportunities and devise methods for developing such opportunities.
 PCA employed thirteen (13) professionals that included skills such as law, architecture, business and financial management, management training, business development and real estate.

 PCA assisted in the development of a shopping center in Phoenix, Arizona; an urban study for land development in Cincinnati, Ohio; and a study and recommendation for business development in Indianapolis, Indiana.
 PCA assisted in developing training programs and writing proposals for public and private funding.

 As a goal of the Progress Movement, to encourage the development of Black owned businesses, in 1967, the Trust received a grant of $400,000 from the Ford Foundation to develop the Entrepreneurial Development Training Center (EDTC).
 Between January 1969 and March 1974, EDTC graduated 425 persons from management classes and 372 from its business ownership classes, which were conducted on the second floor of Progress Plaza.